dankamongmen/notcurses/README.md

 ### Fonts

 Fonts end up being a whole thing, little of which is pleasant.
+I'll write this up someday **FIXME**.

 ### When all else fails...

-...fuck wit' it harder.
+...fuck wit' it harder, hax0r.

 ## Supplemental material